 Study of one or more major topics in sophomore-level mathematics.
 May be repeated for credit when topic varies.
 2301 Introduction to Computational Mathematics (3-3-0) Prerequisite: A grade of C or better in CS 1410 and credit or enrollment in MATH 2401.
 This is a problem-solving applied mathematics and programming course that involves modeling, simulation, and visualization in a computer algebra system (CAS) to be chosen by the instructor (MATLAB, Maple, or Mathematica).
 No prior knowledge of a CAS is necessary.
 Students will be introduced to the CAS as a useful tool in computational mathematics, and will use it to implement and solve problems covering a wide range of applications.
 2401 Calculus I (4-4-0) Prerequisite: A grade of C or better in MATH 1404 or 1505 or placement by exam taken at UH-Downtown.
 Functions, limits, the derivatives of algebraic and trigonometric functions, curve sketching, applications of the derivative and an introduction to the definite and indefinite integrals of algebraic and trigonometric functions.
 (MATH 2413) 2402 Calculus II (4-4-0) Prerequisite: A grade of C or better in MATH 2401.
 Topics include differentiation and integration of transcendental functions, techniques of integration, improper integrals and applications of the integral, sequences and infinite series.
 (MATH 2414) 2403 Calculus III (4-4-0) Prerequisite: A grade of C or better in MATH 2402.

 Solid analytic geometry, partial derivatives, multiple integrals and line integrals.
 Applications of the calculus of functions of several variables are also considered.
-(MATH 2415) 2405 Discrete Mathematics (4-4-0) Prerequisite: A grade of C or better in MATH 1305 or MATH 1404 or MATH 1505 or placement by exam taken at UH-Downtown and credit or enrollment in CS 1305 or CS 1408 or CS 1410.
-Topics include sets, relations, and functions, logic, methods of proofs, induction and recursion, counting principles, combinatorics and graphs with emphasis on applications.
-(MATH 2405) 2407 Linear Algebra (4-4-0) Prerequisite: A grade of C or better in MATH 2401 or MATH 2305 or placement by exam taken at UH-Downtown.
+(MATH 2415) 2405 Discrete Mathematics (4-4-0) Prerequisite: A grade of C or better in MATH 1404 or MATH 1505, or both of MATH 1305 and MATH 1306, or placement by exam taken at UH-Downtown.
+Topics include logic, methods of proofs, sets, functions, and introductions to number theory, graph theory and combinatorics.
+2407 Linear Algebra (4-4-0) Prerequisite: A grade of C or better in MATH 2401 or MATH 2405 or placement by exam taken at UH-Downtown.
 An introduction to the basic concepts of linear algebra including systems of linear equations, matrices, vector spaces, linear transformations, determinants, eigenvalues, eigenvectors, orthogonality and applications.
 2411 Calculus I for the Life Sciences (4-4-0) Prerequisite: A grade of C or better in MATH 1404 or 1505 or placement by exam taken at UH-Downtown.
 Study of the concepts of differentiation and integration with an emphasis on applications in the life sciences.
 Topics include elementary functions and graphing, discrete models, discrete population models, limits, continuous functions, derivatives, differentiation with biological applications, linear approximation, optimization, difference equations, stability, and integration with biological applications.
 2412 Calculus I I for the Life Sciences (4-4-0) Prerequisite: A grade of C or better in MATH 2411 or 2401.
 Topics include integration, approximation by Taylor series, differential equations, matrices, eigenvalues and eigenvectors, functions of several variables, partial derivatives, tangent planes and linearization, systems of difference equations, systems of linear and nonlinear differential equations, and equilibria and stability.
 3190-3490 Special Topics in Mathematics Prerequisite: Department approval.